Danny Batth: Stoke City

 Batth joined Stoke City on 29 January 2019 on a three-and-a-half-year contract for a fee understood to be an initial £3 million.
 Batth made his Stoke debut on 2 February 2019 against Hull City and was given the captain's armband by Nathan Jones in the absence of Ryan Shawcross.
 Batth played 17 times in the remainder of the 2018–19 season as Stoke finished in 16th place.
 Batth helped improve the Potters defence with the side keeping eight clean sheets.

 Batth scored his first goal for Stoke in an EFL Cup tie against Leeds United on 27 August 2019.
 Stoke made a poor start to the 2019–20 season failing to win any of the first ten matches under Jones.
 Speaking in May 2020 Batth said he believed that Stoke made such a poor start because Jones brought in too many new players.
 Jones was replaced by Michael O'Neill in November and results began to improve.
 Batth scored in three of the final four matches as Stoke gained ten points to avoid relegation and finish in 15th position.
 In the 2020–21 season, Batth made 32 appearances as Stoke finished in 14th position.

 Sunderland

 On 18 January 2022, Batth joined League One side Sunderland on a free transfer, signing an eighteen-month deal.
 He scored his first goal for Sunderland against Cambridge United on 23 April 2022.

 Norwich City

 Batth joined Norwich City on a one-year contract in September 2023.

 Blackburn Rovers

 On 1 August 2024, Batth joined Blackburn Rovers on a one-year deal having almost joined the club the previous summer.

 On 19 May 2025, the club announced it had offered the player a new contract.

 Derby County

 On 1 July 2025, Batth joined Championship side Derby County on a one-year deal.
 On 9 August 2025, Batth made his debut for Derby in a 3–1 league defeat at Stoke City.
+Batth was mainly used as a bit-part player during the 2025–26 season, making 12 appearances.

+On 15 May 2026, it was announced that Batth was "in discussion about his future" at Derby County with his contract expiring in June 2026.

+On 1 July 2026, it was announced the Batth had left Derby County after a failure to agree new terms between the two parties.

+Millwall

+On 2 August 2026, Batth signed a one-year contract with fellow Championship club Millwall.